funcx-faas/helm-chart/README.md

 ## Installing FuncX ["central services"? what's the right title vs the endpoint and client?]

-0. Update cloudformation stack if necessary
+0. Update cloudformation stack if necessary [TODO: I think this is only for production deployment? ask Josh.
+In which case, ignore for personal dev cluster]

 1. Make a clone of this repository
 2. Download subcharts: